universal-packages/universal-fs-utils/README.md

   console.log(error)
 }

-// > Error File location "/file.rb" is an invalid path or greater permisons are reaquired
+// > Error File location "/file.rb" is an invalid path or greater permissions are required
 ```

 #### **`expandPath(location: String)`**